JJohan-work/Marketplace/README.md

 * * *

 ## Description
-This is a static site I am working on to practice implementing a shop interface.
+This is a project to practice implementing a shop interface.

 * * *